pulumi/pulumi-go-provider/examples/README.md

 ## Current examples

 - [assets](./assets/main.go) provides an example for returning [Pulumi assets](https://www.pulumi.com/docs/iac/concepts/assets-archives/) in [`infer`][infer] based providers.
+- [component-program](./component-program/main.go) shows an example of how to use [`infer`][infer] to create a simple provider using a [Pulumi component resource program](https://www.pulumi.com/docs/iac/concepts/resources/components/#authoring-a-new-component-resource).
 - [auto-naming](./auto-naming/main.go) shows an example of naive [auto-naming](https://www.pulumi.com/docs/iac/concepts/resources/names/#autonaming) for an [`infer`][infer] based resource.
 - [credentials](./credentials/main.go) shows using [`infer`][infer] to define, accept and return an enum.
 It also has a custom `Configure` workflow.